leezhiwei/WordGenerator-Tensorflow/README.md

 # Steps to generate text
 1. Configure the wordlist in textprocessingandtraining.py and launch textprocessingandtraining.py
-2. Go into the directory where you cloned/downloaded the zip of this repository and take note of the .hdf5 file that has the lowest loss and put it under the filename variable
-3. Launch ui.py and press the button.
+2. Launch ui.py and press the button.
-4. Have Fun!
+3. Have Fun!

 # Source of wordlist
 https://www.mit.edu/~ecprice/wordlist.10000